stat6250-s17/course-questions-wiki/week-01/README.md

 ## Course Structure Quiz Problems

-This document should be edited to provide substantive questions for each Quiz Problem and SAS Recipe listed below, as well as answers to at least three questions raised.
+In order to prepare your Week 1 Quiz submission, please edit ***this*** document to provide substantive questions for each Quiz Problem and SAS Recipe listed below, as well as answers to at least three questions raised.

-All edits should conform to GitHub Markdown specifications (https://guides.github.com/features/mastering-markdown/) and should be committed to a branch named "week-01" in your fork of this repo.
+All edits should conform to GitHub Markdown specifications (https://guides.github.com/features/mastering-markdown/) and should be committed to a branch named "week-1" or "week-01" in your fork of this repo.
 Then, after all edits have been made/committed, your Week 1 Quiz should be submitted by initiating a pull request using

 - the master branch of the stat6250/course_questions_wiki repo as the base fork and